Sodalite syenite from the Bancroft district,

 Figs. 4-6: Left: Rich brown flake of biotite mica.
 This ragged flake has been deformed, as seen by the changing orientation (and so difference in intensity of brown hue through pleochroism).
 It is hosted by clear sodalite, which also contains small grains of feldspar and (above and left of the mica) a grain of nepheline which has higher relief than its host.
 Centre: Detail of one of the pink patches in the hand specimen.
 An angular relict grain of nepheline is clearly visible on the left.
 Near the right edge of the view are small granules of calcite, which appear dark in this orientation.
 The bulk is a mass of small rather irregular grains, thought to be a variant of the zeolite natrolite *, formed by alteration of nepheline and sodalite.
 Right: A coarse nepheline crystal encloses a small untwinned feldspar grain, in the host sodalite, which appears to the left.

 * Hydronephelite: this secondary alteration product seems to lack the classic radial- acicular crystal habit of natrolite, when it is found with other zeolites in gas cavities in lavas.
 Now, "hydronephelite" (or hydronepheline) is not an approved mineral species.
 First described at Litchfield, Maine, it is an alteration product of feldspathoids, and consists largely of natrolite.
-It has variously been described in: the Ice River complex of British Columbia (Allan, 1914); in Paraguay (Eckel et al., 1959; and elsewhere.
+It has variously been described in: the Ice River complex of British Columbia (Allan, 1914); in Paraguay (Eckel et al., 1959); and elsewhere.
 Back in the Bancroft area, hydronephelite is also reported at the nearby Davis nepheline pegmatite (Sylvester and Anderson, 1976) and further east near the old corundum workings at Craigmont (Moyd, 1950).
 Near the Stony Lakes, south of Bancroft, at the Blue Mountain nepheline mine, pods of secondary minerals such as cancrinite and hydronephelite are quite common, and visible in freshly-blasted faces for their pink colour within the white host rock (Edgar, 1968).
+Sodalite may be replaced by mixtures of natrolite and nordstrandite, Al(OH)3. as noted in the Lovozero alkaline complex in Arctic Russia.

 Sodalite further afield:

 Sodalite and other feldspathoids are generally restricted to silica-poor igneous rocks, nepheline syenites and the like (Taylor, 1967).
-Sodalite has a number of varieties and presents different colours, including grey.
 One very unusual rock from Greenland, a naujaite, is a flotation cumulate, where sodalite crystallized and, being less dense than the parent magma, floated upwards and concentrated towards the top of the magma chamber!
 This is the reverse of typical cumulates where denser phases such as chromite, magnetite or olivine settle towards the base of the intrusion.
 The curious magma chamber processes were described in detail by Ferguson (1970), and by Larsen and Sorensen (1987).
 Naujaite appears mostly in rather obscure volumes of petrology (e.g., Kemp, 1929; Johannsen, 1938). but these alkaline rock suites contain a wide range of uncommon to rare elements such as uranium, rare earths and zirconium.
 In petrologic terms, the Gardar province of southwest Greenland is one of the great mineral fields of the world, with some outlandish petrology, where minerals rare elsewhere may assume rock-forming proportions (e.g., Bøggild, 1953).
 Sodalite is found in many alkaline igneous complexes, including the Poudrette and De Mix quarries of Mont St-Hilaire, one of the Monteregian Hills east of Montreal (Horvath et al., 2019).
 Sodalite and related minerals are found in numerous occurrences of alkaline plutonic and volcanic rocks.
 The latter include the Monte Somma-Vesuvius volcanic field in Italy (Balassone et al., 2016).
-Moving "off-world" to finish, sodalite is also found as a secondary phase in chondrite meteorites, occurring with other alteration products such as nepheline, hedenbergite and fayalitic olivine (Wang and Hsu, 2008).
+Moving "off-world", sodalite is also found as a secondary phase in chondrite meteorites, occurring with other alteration products such as nepheline, hedenbergite and fayalitic olivine (Wang and Hsu, 2008).

 MUSEUM MOMENT #10

 The town of Bancroft hosts the Rockhound Gemboree , the largest rock, mineral and fossil show in Canada, at the end of July to the start of August each year, and 2024 saw the 59th meeting, which was a great success.
-The town also boasts a lovely little museum with some exquisite displays, the Bancroft Gem & Mineral Club Museum, 8 Hastings Heritage Way, Box 1749, Bancroft, Ontario K0L 1C0.
+The town also boasts a lovely little museum with some exquisite displays, the Bancroft Mineral Museum, 8 Hastings Heritage Way, Box 1749, Bancroft, Ontario K0L 1C0.
 Well worth a visit!
-Admission is $5 (children under 15 free) and the building is shared with the local Chamber of Commerce / municipal government (telephone 613-332-3331).
+Admission is $5 (children under 15 free) and the building, which is the old railway station, is shared with the town offices.
 The 1,200 square-foot show room features over 400 local specimens (and there is a spare case for travelling exhibits).
 The displays include rocks, minerals, local ores and more.
 The fluorescent mineral display is excellent, with local material, and high-quality specimens from far away, all seen in long-wave, medium-wave and short-wave ultraviolet light.
+The community also has the long-running Bancroft Gem & Mineral Club, a knowledgeable group who host talks and conduct field trips (in the appropriate seasons), and maintain the displays.

 REFERENCES